glotzerlab/signac-flow/README.md

 ## Installation

 The recommendend installation method for **signac-flow** is through **conda** or **pip**.
-The software is tested for Python versions 3.3+ and is built for all major platforms.
+The software is tested for Python versions 2.7 and 3.4+ and is built for all major platforms.

 This package is available via the Glotzer Group conda channel: